AEAS Testing Terms and Conditions

 These terms and conditions apply to AEAS testing in all locations.
 The AEAS Terms and Conditions can also be downloaded on Forms and Brochures.

 Students must complete the AEAS registration form in full and with accurate information.
 Any testing undertaken based on inaccurate information will be considered invalid.
 Students that provide inaccurate information may be banned from re-testing or allowed to re-test at their own cost.
 This decision is at the discretion of AEAS and is final.

 AEAS Test Centres will provide information to students about the process for paying the AEAS Test Fee.
 This may vary based on the Test Centre arrangements.

-Students registering for testing in Melbourne must pay the test fee
+Students registering for testing in Melbourne can pay the test fee

 - Payment must be received a minimum of 5 business days before the scheduled test date.